Komeran/avina/README.md

 * `!quests` command for listing the quests of a game.

   Usage example: `!quests foo` -> Will list all the quests of the game "foo" if it exists.
-* `!save` command for saving the current games data.
-Saved data will be loaded on (re-)start of the bot.

-  Usage: `!save`